The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Particle levitation techniques

 Ion traps have also opened new horizons towards performing investigations on the physics of few-body phase transitions \cite{Fort10a, Shuk02a, Tsyto08, Fort06a, Died87, Blu90, Schli96} or the study of nonlinear dynamics and (quantum) chaos.
-Quantum engineering has opened new perpectives in quantum optics and quantum metrology \cite{Haro13, Zago11}.
-Applications of ion traps span mass spectrometry, very high precision spectroscopy, quantum physics tests, study of non-neutral plasmas \cite{David01, Dub99}, quantum information processing (QIP) and quantum metrology \cite{Quint14, Haro13, Kim05, Leibf07}, use of optical transitions in highly charged ions for detection of variations in the fine structure constant \cite{Werth09, Quint14} or very accurate optical atomic clocks \cite{Van15, Poli13, Rieh04, Ved09, March10, Pyka14, Lud15, Kel15}.
+The issue of accurate control of the internal and motional quantum degrees of freedom of laser-cooled trapped ions is the subject of intense theoretical and experimental investigations \cite{Leibf03, Johan09}.
+Quantum engineering has opened new horizons in quantum optics and quantum metrology \cite{Haro10, Zago11, Jord20}.
+Applications of ion traps span mass spectrometry, very high precision spectroscopy, quantum physics tests, study of non-neutral plasmas \cite{David01, Dub99}, quantum information processing (QIP) \cite{Haff08, Brown16, Baut19, Bruz19} and quantum metrology \cite{Wine11, Sinc11, McCor19}, use of optical transitions in highly charged ions for detection of variations in the fine structure constant \cite{Koz18} or very accurate optical atomic clocks \cite{Van15, Poli13, Ved09, Lud15, Kel15}.
+A phase-insensitive Fock-state-based protocol implemented using trapped ions that helps in overcoming the quantum noise limit is presented in \cite{Wolf19}.

-The ability to confine single particles or nanoparticles under conditions of minimal perturbations and then expose them to laser beams, makes it possible to perform light scattering measurements without the presence of parasitic effects owing to the interaction with other particles that may be of different sizes and morphology, and different chemical and/or optical properties.
-This can be achieved by trapping a charged microparticle using an electrodynamic balance (EDB) or ion trap, by optical levitation, or by acoustic levitation.
+The ability to confine single particles or nanoparticles (NPs) under conditions of minimal perturbations and then expose them to laser beams, makes it possible to perform light scattering measurements without the presence of parasitic effects that might result as an outcome of the interaction with other particles that may be of different sizes and morphology, and different chemical and/or optical properties.
+This can be achieved by trapping a charged microparticle using an electrodynamic balance (EDB) or ion trap, by means of optical levitation, or using acoustic levitation.
 The technique called electrodynamic levitation is used to isolate and analyze aerosols and microparticles, with an aim to study the mechanisms from the Earth atmosphere and supply information about the optical properties of the species of interest \cite{Davis10}.
-The EDB is an outcome of the quadrupole electric mass filter of Paul \cite{Paul90, Major05}, and of the bihyperboloidal electrode configuration introduced by Wuerker {\it et al} \cite{Wuerk59}, which is mentioned earlier.
+The EDB is an outcome of the quadrupole electric mass filter of Paul \cite{Paul90, Major05} and of the bihyperboloidal electrode configuration introduced by Wuerker {\it et al} \cite{Wuerk59}.